3 Ways to Kill Your Lead List

 Before someone is ready to buy, they need to know more about you and learn that you are trustworthy.
 Turning into a pitch machine upon “meeting” someone for the first time will turn off a huge percentage – as many as 96% – of your new leads.
 Sure, you might get a sale to the 4%, but the rest of your list will stop caring about what you have to say.

-#3 – Sending Offer After Offer
+Mistake #3 – Sending Offer After Offer Until Leads Tune You Out

-So many organizations try to engage their leads with sales offers – over and over again.
+A disturbingly high percentage of organizations try to engage their leads with sales offers – over and over again.
 Whether selling the same thing in each pitch or different things, people get fatigued when they’re only ever asked to buy something.
 If your outreach strategy is to announce special offers, sale prices, or deals, you’re burning through your list.
-People don’t like to be sold.
-Period.

-Think about how YOU treat the emails you receive from certain retailers – if you’re not in the market for coffee, do you open every email you get from Keurig?
-If you’re not in the market for gifts, do you open every email you get from Bath & Body Works?
 You don’t want your audience relegating your emails to the “I don’t need this right now so I’m not going to open it” pile.
 You want engagement.
 And yes, you’ll get it from a few people who ARE in the market for whatever you’re selling – but the vast majority of your list will tune you out until and unless they decide they need you.

 And, by then, your competitor might have engaged them on a different level – and THEY will win the business.

 One simple word – engagement.
 If you can engage your leads with valuable content, they will get to know you and learn they can trust you.
 They will be more open to a sales pitch or a new offer when you have also provided them with content that answers their questions, confirms their pain, or helps them identify a new path forward.
+A solid personalized communication framework gives you the structure to deliver that kind of value consistently—at scale.

 Imagine how you would feel about those emails from Keurig if they occasionally sent out an email with a recipe in it, or an idea about a new way to serve coffee.
 Would that cause you to pay more attention when you get one of their emails in your inbox?
 (I would!)